 For starters, many libraries lend more than just books.
 Some lend tools, cooking equipment, games, seeds and even fishing rods.
 Libraries also have study rooms, conference rooms, event hosting facilities and equipment such as projectors and 3-D printers available for use.
 They host book groups, assist in job searches, and offer classes covering every topic imaginable, from computer coding to foreign languages to paper embroidery.
 The story time programs for children offered at local libraries — often in multiple languages — are a critical component of early literacy in many communities.
 And that's just what's happening in the physical space.

-In other words, Americans need access to free information from the Internet as much as they do from books, and the library is there to fill that need and help show people how to get it.
+In other words, Americans need access to free information from the internet as much as they do from books, and the library is there to fill that need and help show people how to get it.
+It may be why libraries are the one thing millennials aren't killing.

 The library is becoming both a physical and a virtual space for knowledge, learning and community.
 As Angela Montefinise, a spokesperson for the New York Public Library, pointed out, the mission of public libraries — to provide knowledge, education and opportunity to all — hasn't changed at all.
 And in the digital age, that mission is more critical than ever.